joelrez/Flip/README.md

 # Flip
 Flip is a game that I quickly wrote up in Java.
 I came up with the rules of the game, and it turns out this puzzle idea has already been done in "Between Time: Escape Room."
+In the future, I might want to make this game into a mobile app.

 # How to Play
 On the board there will be X's and O's, and by clicking on them, they switch to the other.
 For instance, if you click an X it will "flip" to an O, and vice versa.
 In addition, that X or O's adjacent cells will also flip.
 The objective of the game is to get all O's on the board like below.